Vulcan-Logic/DSC3W4/README.md

-# DSC3W4
-### Directory for assignment of Week 4, Course 3 of Data Science Program
+# Submission for Coursera Data Science Program - Cleaning & Tidy Data Course Project.

+## Motivation

+The purpose of the project is to demonstrate the ability to collect, work with, and clean a data set.

+The goal is to prepare tidy data that can be used for later analysis and to provide:

+1) a tidy data set
+2) a link to a Github repository with the script/s that perform the analysis and
+3) a code book that describes the variables, the data, and any transformations or work done on the data.

+### Source of the data

+One of the most exciting areas in all of data science right now is wearable computing - see for example this article .
+Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.

+More information and the source of the data can be obtained by reading the original README.txt file included with the data set.

-## Section 1 - The project directory has the following structure and contains the following files:
+## Structure - The project directory has the following structure and contains the following files:
 __/test__ *- subdirectory containing data files for the test cases*

 __/test/Inertial Signals/__ *- subdirectory containing raw sensor data for the test cases*